 About Our Cover Artist

-Over the next couple of years, Sima developed the concept for her own picture book, 2017’s Not Quite Narwhal (S&S), about a unicorn who grows up under the sea believing that he is a narwhal.
-During #PitchMad, a Twitter pitch party, images from her dummy caught the eye of agent Thao Le at Sandra Dijkstra Literary Agency, who now represents Sima.
+Over the next couple of years, Sima developed the concept for their own picture book, 2017’s Not Quite Narwhal (S&S), about a unicorn who grows up under the sea believing that he is a narwhal.
+During #PitchMad, a Twitter pitch party, images from their dummy caught the eye of agent Thao Le at Sandra Dijkstra Literary Agency, who now represents Sima.
 Within a few months, the author’s debut book sold at auction to Christian Trimmer, former executive editor at S&S Books for Young Readers.
 “Our personalities work well together,” Sima says of the pairing.
-She later illustrated Trimmer’s 2018 fairy tale parody, Snow Pony and the Seven Miniature Ponies (S&S), after he joined Macmillan.
+They later illustrated Trimmer’s 2018 fairy tale parody, Snow Pony and the Seven Miniature Ponies (S&S), after he joined Macmillan.